compound-finance/comet/README.md

 - `COINMARKETCAP_API_KEY=your_coinmarket_api_key`
   optional, only if you want to see cost in USD

+### Deploy contracts

+Deploys contracts to a specified chain using a deployment script.

+`yarn deploy --network mainnet`

 ### Run spider task

 The spider script programmatically fetches all protocol-related contracts from mainnet.